 - Do a skills audit with your team: ask them what skills they feel they could enhance

 - To combat confirmation bias (a natural human tendency) make it a goal to read information from at least one new source each month; when you ask for opinions, always include at least one “outsider”/contrarian viewpoint

 One of the roles of thought leaders in the human capital industry is to divine the future of the workplace.
-While nobody can accurately predict what will happen with 100% accuracy it’s always a smart bet for leaders to stay up-to-date on emerging leadership trends.
+While nobody can accurately predict what will happen with 100% accuracy, outstanding leaders know it’s a smart bet to stay up-to-date on emerging leadership trends.

 Drop me a line in the comments: what trends are you observing in your corner of the leadership space?
 Are the trends I highlighted true for your leadership experience?

 Resources and white papers reviewed for this post (listed alphabetically)

 Josh Bersin – on Human Resources Today podcast

 McKinsey & Company – The next normal arrives: Trends that will define 2021—and beyond